 - Perform each lower body exercise for 45 seconds, then rest for 15 seconds between exercises.

-- Repeat the entire circuit of the 10 lower body exercises x2 for a 20 minute lower body workout to combat knee pain.
+- Repeat the entire circuit of the ten lower body exercises x2 for a 20 minute lower body workout to combat knee pain.

-Workouts the Quads if you have Bad Knees
+Workouts For Quads If You Have Bad Knees

 1. Supine Straight Leg Lifts